Comparator Moving house 4 May 2023 • 8 minutes

 As a little extra, our customer service department will look after your account and make sure that you always receive the best rates.
 We will remind you to check your rates again when the time comes, and you can happily enjoy the most favourable rates for your home year after year!

-Find a new deal now on Energyprice.be and receive long-term assistance from our team of experts!
+Find which is the most suitable and cheapest energy supplier now on Energyprice.be and receive long-term assistance from our team of experts!